 MDR is a managed service that often combines technology with outsourced analysts to detect and respond to malicious behavior on a network.

 MDR providers offer technology that covers endpoints, networks, cloud services, operational technology and internet of things (IoT), as well as collecting other sources like logs and data, according to Gartner’s Market Guide for Managed Detection and Response Services.
 MDR can help provide containment actions as part of incident response to help customers without internal security operations centers (SOC) functionality to provide immediate action.

 However, an outsourced MDR still requires local context to complete incident remediation, as they do not have the same internal knowledge about a customer’s environment as their IT team.
 As a result, an MDR will likely need to work with your internal IT team to properly resolve incidents or gain context needed to take action.
 Some MDR providers are costly and may not provide access to a customer’s data, which can result in a lack of deeper visibility and delayed response, depending on the MDR provider’s response times and availability.

 Best Tools for Lean Security Teams

-- An easy-to-use cloud SIEM platform that reduces deployment times down to hours and days, not months or years
+- An easy-to-use cloud SIEM and XDR platform that reduces deployment times down to hours and days, not months or years

 - Wide coverage for your existing tech stack with integrations for endpoint protection, cloud infrastructure, firewalls, identity providers and more